arturopala/buffer-and-slice/README.md

 Buffer\[T] and Slice\[T]
 ===

-This is a micro-library for Scala providing lightweight Buffer and Slice implementations.
+This is a micro-library for Scala providing lightweight Buffer and Slice abstractions.

-    "com.github.arturopala" %% "buffer-and-slice" % "1.6.2"
+    "com.github.arturopala" %% "buffer-and-slice" % "1.7.0"

 Cross-compiles to Scala versions `2.13.2`, `2.12.11`, `2.11.12`, `0.24.0-RC1`, `0.23.0`,
 and ScalaJS version `1.0.1`, and ScalaNative version `0.4.0-M2`.